• Home

 The machine has so far completed 5404 rotations resulting in 340 tons of water moved.

 Copyright © 2017 Ancient Technology Centre - All Rights Reserved.
-Photographs courtesy of AWD Photography and Volunteer Clive Perrin
+Photographs courtesy of AWD Photography, Tony Harris , and various Volunteers including Clive Perrin